 Websites are Financial Instruments

 Websites are financial instruments.
 Buy low, sell high, take the income.

 This statement made it all “click” for me.

 Now they look more and more like assets every day.
-Buying and selling websites happens every day on multiple online marketplaces, through private brokers, and in Facebook groups and forums.
-You can buy them, hold them for income, flip them for cash, roll them up for a bigger valuation multiple and so on.
+Buying and selling websites happens every day through online business marketplaces, brokers, and in Facebook groups and forums.
+You can buy them, hold them for income, flip them for cash, roll them up for a bigger earnings multiple and so on.

 The truth is, 40% isn’t a rule as such, it’s a hunch.
 Website investors may be buying sites returning more along the lines of 20% (which is still a damn good return for most people), while others are pushing well past 100%.

 2020 Update: Actually, last year I bought and sold a site with some investors.
 We owned it for an 8 month period of time where our total return on investment was 134%.